 The Benefits of Learning Python in Finance

-The first benefit is that Python allows the users to access a larger datasize than they can in a spreadsheet.
-If you're using Excel or Google sheets, you will normally get limited at just over 1 million rows of data, but as I'm sure you've experienced, even at 50,000 rows, a spreadsheet can lag and become unusable.
+The first benefit is that Excel users in finance can use Python to access larger data than they can in Excel.
+For example, If you're using Excel, you'll get limited at just over 1 million rows of data, but as I'm sure you've experienced, even at 50,000 rows, a spreadsheet can lag and become unusable.
 Finance often relies on large datasets, and they are getting larger.
 For example, a lot of banks are started to centralize all their different datasets in Snowflake database.
 This is great because you can combine things like industry data, user data, training data all together and join the datasets together when needed.
 It also helps with the security and permissioning of access to certain datasets.
 The issue is that much of this data cannot be accessed in a spreadsheet.
 Connecting a spreadsheet to a database is a challenge and getting the data down to a size, where it can fit is not easy as well.

 Data analysis in Python can easily access large datasets – in fact it was made for it.
 Pandas, the most common Python package for data science, was created by Wes Mckinney, while he was at AQR Capital, a hege fund.
 The was that there should be a Python package that allows users to interact with millions of lines of data in a tabular mode.
 Pandas and other Python packages consistently handle millions of lines of data with no issue.